riscv-software-src/riscv-tests/debug/README.md

 ===========

 Debugging requires many system components to all work together.
-The tests here perform an end-to-end test, communicating only with gdb.
+The tests here perform an end-to-end test, communicating with gdb and OpenOCD.
 If a simulator or hardware passes all these tests, then you can be pretty confident that the actual debug interface is functioning correctly.

 Targets
 =======